Sunday, November 24, 2024

 -----------

-Two books recently left the drawing board and went to press, in time for the 'all important Christmas gift season'.
-At least that's what the publishers told me as deadlines were moved up last month.
+Two books recently left the drawing board and went to press, in time for 'all important Christmas sales'.
+At least that's what the publishers called it as deadlines were moved up last month.
 One book involved writing and drawing, the other was straight Illustration.

-Five Minutes from a Meltdown began as an idea from the head of Yorkshire Publishing.
+began as an idea from the head of Yorkshire Publishing.
 He approached me last year, wondering if I'd be willing to team up with Hollywood screenwriter, David Meyer.
-His thought it might be fun to see us take turns pontificating on various subjects of our choice, (social unrest, dogs, country music - and devolving from there.)
+He thought it might be fun to see us take turns riffing on various subjects of our choice, (social unrest, dogs, country music - and completely devolving from there.)

-It releases in December (despite what Amazon says) - I just received my box of 25 sample books from the publisher, who said they are shipping book orders now.
+- I just received my box of 25 sample books from the publisher.

 ---------

-This book just wrapped up last month, and it was pure fun, allowing me to illustrate one of my favorite subjects - dogs - in a whimsical style.
+This book wrapped up last month, and it was pure fun, allowing me to illustrate one of my favorite subjects - dogs - in a whimsical style.
 "Gertrude the Groomer" is a 32-page children's book by children's author, Victoria Wintersperger.
 It's about a retiree who runs a dog grooming shop, and proceeds to have some serious trouble with her eyesight.

 -----------

-Lastly, a recently released business book by former DreamWorks and Adobe exec, Harry Max.
+Lastly, a recently released business book by Harry Max, former executive of DreamWorks Animation, and advisor to Apple, Adobe, Google, Hewlett-Packard, and Microsoft.

-As I read the manuscript for creating illustrative concepts, it became clear that was unique take on a subject that can help nearly anyone - and that the author is a terrific writer.
+While reading the manuscript for creating illustrative concepts, it became clear that this was a unique take on a subject that can help nearly anyone.
+I also realized - between the first and second page - that the author is a terrific writer.

 "Harry Max clearly lays out the steps that anyone can use to be more productive and effective.
 It's required reading for anyone wanting to be a better business leader."
-Marc Randolph, co-founder/CEO of Netflix

 "A forceful, clear, and detailed method for strengthening prioritization."
 Kirkus Reviews